Your Battlefield Historian

 Gary Weight - Over 2000 tours of the European Battlefields

 I'm Gary Weight and work as a battlefield guide, historian, author and researcher.
 I established Pegasus Battlefield Tours in 2006 after working as a military historian on various European Tours for other companies during the 1990s.
 At first my emphasis was solely on Normandy but I now spend an ever increasing amount of time conducting tours across the battlefields of Belgium, Holland and Germany.
 I also greatly enjoy the process of researching family connections and have conducted a good number of tours that retrace the footsteps of particular family members and units from the Normandy beaches all the way into Germany.
 Whether it is the American, Canadian, British, German or Polish units and actions, I have an equally deep knowledge and have met and interviewed many veterans so therefore have many first hand accounts to pass on within the tours.
 I use an assortment of maps, photographs and personal accounts to 'bring alive' the tours.
-I currently split my time between England and mainland Europe and in 2015 my book 'Mettle and Pasture' was published about one of the regiments active in NW Europe during WWII.
+In 2015 my book 'Mettle and Pasture' was published about one of the regiments active in NW Europe during WWII.
 During the winter months I lecture at various establishments, mainly in the UK, on the events in Normandy and Holland during 1944.

 The Lower Normandy Battlefield Zone - PLEASE TAKE TIME TO READ.